Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 - The Astros' 3.76 team ERA ranks second across all league pitching staffs.

-- Verlander gets the start for the Astros, his 17th of the season.
-He is 6-5 with a 3.15 ERA and 81 strikeouts in 94 1/3 innings pitched.
+- Urquidy (2-2 with a 5.20 ERA and 23 strikeouts in 27 2/3 innings pitched) gets the start for the Astros, his seventh of the season.

-- His last time out came while pitching for the New York Mets on Sunday when the right-hander threw 5 1/3 innings against the Washington Nationals, surrendering one earned run while allowing five hits.
+- His last time out came on Sunday, April 30 against the Philadelphia Phillies, when the righty went 5 1/3 innings, surrendering two earned runs while allowing three hits.

-- The 40-year-old has put up an ERA of 3.15, with 7.7 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .219 batting average against him.
+- In six games this season, the 28-year-old has a 5.20 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.